-Background studies and property inspection for archaeological resources (the Stage 1 archaeological assessment) were completed by Archaeological Services Inc. and identified potentially significant archaeological resources within the Project Location.
+Background studies and site visits for archaeological resources (the Stage 1 archaeological assessment) were completed by Golder Associates Ltd. in 2009 and identified potentially significant archaeological resources within the Project Location.
 Field site investigations were undertaken under a Stage 2 archaeological assessment.
-The Stage 2 assessment resulted in the documentation of 67 archaeological locations.
-Forty-five of these locations are pre-contact Aboriginal sites, 21 are historic Euro-Canadian sites, and one multi-component site.
-Fourteen of the 45 pre-contact Aboriginal sites, 19 of the 21 historic Euro-Canadian sites and the one multi-component site recorded were recommended for a Stage 3 archaeological assessment.
-All 2011 and 2012 archaeological work is being conducted according to the Ministry of Tourism, Culture and Sport's 2011 Standards and Guidelines for Consultant Archaeologists [4].
-It should be noted that First Nations monitoring has been part of the archaeological field work program during Stage 2 field assessments and will be a part of any Stage 3 field assessments for Aboriginal archaeological sites.
+The Stage 2 assessment resulted in the documentation of 29 archaeological locations.
+Seventeen of these locations are pre-contact sites and 12 are historic Euro-Canadian sites.
+Thirteen of the 29 sites have been recommended for a Stage 3 assessment.
+To date 6 of these sites have undergone Stage 3 archaeological assessment of which 1 has been recommended for a Stage 4 archaeological assessment.
+All 2011 and 2012 archaeological field work has been conducted according to the Ministry of Tourism, Culture and Sport's 2011 Standards and Guidelines for Consultant Archaeologists [4].
+It should be noted that First Nations monitoring has been part of the archaeological field work program during Stage 2 and Stage 3 field assessments.

-A copy of the Stage 1 Archaeological Assessment submitted in May 2009 and the Stage 2 Archaeological Assessments submitted on February 14, 2012 to the MTCS for acceptance into the Ontario Public Register of Archaeological Reports are part of the complete REA Application package for this Project.
+A copy of the Stage 1, Stage 2 and Stage 3 Archaeological Assessments accepted into the Ontario Public Register of Archaeological Reports by the MTCS are part of the complete REA Application package for this Project.